Anandhakrishnan27/schemaMappingTool/README.md

-# Field Mapping Diagram
+# Schema Mapping Diagram

-This project is a React application that displays a field mapping diagram using React.
+This project is a React application that displays a Schema mapping diagram using React.
 It allows users to visualize and modify mappings between source and target fields.

 ## Prerequisites